 - a) Employees and Participants should screen for symptoms (Fig. 1) daily and BEFORE they leave for Favarh.
 Employees and Participants must be free of fever (100° F or less w/oral or ear thermometer, 99° w/forehead) and other COVID symptoms without the use of fever-reducing or other symptom-altering medicines (e.g. cough suppressants).
 If you don't have an oral thermometer and can't get one, Favarh will provide one on request. - b) Individuals who have COVID symptoms, or who are not feeling well due to other symptoms, should stay home.
-Individuals who have COVID symptoms or suspect that they may have COVID, should call their PCP or healthcare provider, or find a testing center and get "Rapid Test" for COVID: Testing Locations or go to www.211ct.org - c) Anyone who becomes symptomatic while at Favarh or at an offsite Favarh program should be separated from other people and immediately sent for a "Rapid Test".
+Individuals who have COVID symptoms or suspect that they may have COVID, should call their PCP or healthcare provider, or find a testing center and get tested for COVID: Testing Locations or go to www.211ct.org - c) Anyone who becomes symptomatic while at Favarh or at an offsite Favarh program should be separated from other people and sent home ASAP.
 A quarantine area at each Favarh site should be identified and a backup transportation plan should be in place should this occur off-site. - 3.
-CONTACT TRACING: When someone 1) stays home because they are sick with COVID symptoms, 2) fails a screening at Favarh and are sent home, or 3) tests positive for COVID-19, contact tracing must occur to identify people at Favarh who have had Close Contact with them 48 hours prior to the onset of their symptoms.
-If someone is asymptomatic but tests positive, contact tracing should identify people who have had close contact with them 48 hours prior to their test sample time/date. - 4.
-COHORTING (after close contact with someone suspected of having COVID or who has tested COVID positive) - a) Individuals who have been identified through Contact Tracing must begin Cohorting until further notice.
+CONTACT TRACING: When someone 1) stays home because they are sick with COVID symptoms, 2) fails a screening at Favarh and are sent home, or 3) tests positive for COVID-19, contact tracing must occur to identify people at Favarh who have had Close Contact1 with them 48 hours prior to the onset of their symptoms.

+4. COHORTING (Close Contact)

+- a) Individuals who have been identified through Contact Tracing must begin Cohorting until further notice.
 They must continue Cohorting until one of the following occurs: - i.
-The symptomatic individual tests negative for COVID; or
+The symptomatic individual tests negative for COVID; or - ii.
+14 days have passed since the last close contact with the symptomatic or COVID positive person.